 Urban Planning and Travel Behaviour Roundtable

-This Roundtable examines the potential of strategies to improve accessibility and the efficiency of mobility through more integrated land use and transport policies.
-It assesses their potential and applicability in contrasting urban contexts across ITF Member countries.
-It looks into different mechanisms that aim at steering new developments to location-efficient sites, which offer easy access by sustainable modes; promoting compact and transit-oriented development.
+This ITF Roundtable, held on 17-18 November 2021, examined the potential of strategies to improve accessibility and the efficiency of mobility through more integrated land-use and transport policies.
+It assessed their potential and applicability in contrasting urban contexts across ITF member countries.

-The Roundtable reviews international best practice in integrating transport and urban planning and provides insights and recommendations for local and national governments.
+The Roundtable Report, published in December 2022, reviews international best practice in integrating transport and urban planning and provides insights and recommendations for local and national governments.